solspace/php-instagram-feed-with-token-refresh/README.md

 ## Javascript Time!
 Unless something goes pear shaped with the above steps, the script has now saved a long-lived token to your local file storage.
 It has also grabbed the most recent 25 Instagram posts from your feed and saved that as JSON to your file system.

 You can now write some Javascript to fetch the Instagram JSON and iterate through it.
 You'll make an AJAX call to https://yoursite.com/instagram.php.
 You'll get cached results and loop through them to add images to your website.
 Take a look at the structure of the JSON.
 You'll loop through the `data` object in the feed.
+Each time the script runs, it will check for cache freshness.
+If the feed is more than a day old, the access token and feed will be refreshed.

 Happy Coding!